Human Rights

 If it is confirmed that human rights have been impacted in our business activities, the Group will provide remedy to the affected parties in accordance with the ENEOS Group Code of Conduct and Human Rights Policy.

-The Group has established compliance hotlines, human rights/harassment consultation contact points, and supplier-related human rights contact points as internal contact points for consultation and reporting of issues, including human rights violations.
+The Group has established whistleblower systems, human rights consultation contact points, and human rights consultation contact points for suppliers as internal contact points for consultation and reporting of issues, including human rights violations.
 These contact points accept anonymous reports and provide consultation on issues ranging from human rights issues that may occur in the course of day-to-day operations to serious human rights violations.
-The contact points are available in Japanese and English for employees in Japan and overseas.
+The contact points are available in Japanese, English and other languages for employees in Japan and overseas.

-Under our compliance hotline system, all reports received are reported to officers by email, and the status of response is explained to Audit and Supervisory Committee members and corporate auditors semi-annually.
-We inform employees of this system through the company intranet, and in training sessions held by the Legal & Corporate Affairs Department, we encourage employees to use the system.
+Whistleblower systems of the Company and ENEOS, reports received are reported to officers by email once the investigation of a report begins, and the status of response is explained to the Audit and Supervisory Committee and corporate auditors regularly.
+We inform employees of this system through the Company intranet, and in e-learning training sessions held by the Legal & Corporate Affairs Department, we encourage employees to use the system.

 Persons who contact the contact points are not in any way subjected to unfavorable treatment for seeking consultation or making reports.
 Retaliation against persons who make reports is strictly prohibited, and their privacy is rigorously protected.
-Employees who report matters to compliance hotlines and the human rights/harassment consultation contact points are not restricted from seeking remediation outside the company for those matters.
+Employees who report matters to whistleblower systems and the human rights consultation contact points are not restricted from seeking remediation outside the company for those matters.
 Therefore, employees are also free to seek other remedies using the legal systems of their respective countries (Whistleblower Protection Act, etc.).

 Labor-Management Negotiations on Appropriate Labor Conditions

 At least once every year, Group representatives meet with employee representatives (labor unions) to negotiate overall working conditions, including wages.
-The wages of newly hired employees greatly exceed the minimum wage in Japan (The percentage of employees covered by the collective bargaining agreement is 70.9%.
-Refer to Data for the labor union participation rate).
+The wages of newly hired employees greatly exceed the minimum wage in Japan.
+The percentage of employees covered by the collective bargaining agreement is 88.4%.
+(Refer to Data for the labor union participation rate of each Group company).

 The Group respects the ILO’s fundamental labor rights (freedom of association and the effective recognition of the right to collective bargaining, elimination of all forms of forced or compulsory labor, effective abolition of child labor, elimination of discrimination in respect of employment and occupation).
 Workers who exercise their rights are protected by the laws and regulations of each country.